kc611/Face-Verify-API/README.md

 # Face Verification API
 Face recognition problems commonly fall into two categories:

- *Face Verification - "is this the claimed person?".
+ * Face Verification :- "is this the claimed person?".
 For example, you can pass through by letting a system scan your passport and then verifying that you (the person carrying the passport) are the correct person.
 A mobile phone that unlocks using your face is also using face verification.
 This is a 1:1 matching problem.

- *Face Recognition - "who is this person?".
-For example, the video lecture showed a face recognition video of Baidu employees entering the office without needing to otherwise identify themselves.
+ * Face Recognition :- "who is this person?".
+For example, employees entering the office without needing to otherwise identify themselves.
 This is a 1:K matching problem.

-  The aim of this framework is to detect and verify face from images in database.
-It Employs a Siamese Network with Triplet Loss function(FaceNet Model) to perform the task of face verification.
+  The aim of this framework is to detect and recognize face from images in database.
+It Employs a Siamese Network with Triplet Loss function(FaceNet Model) to perform the task of face recognition.
 Frontal Face Detection and cropping of image is done with help of [OpenCV Haar Feature-based Cascade Classifiers](https://docs.opencv.org/3.3.0/d7/d8b/tutorial_py_face_detection.html).
     FaceNet learns a neural network that encodes a face image into a vector of 128 numbers.
 By comparing two such vectors, you can then determine if two pictures are of the same person.

    This Entire Model is henceforth built and is rolled into an Django API for cross-platform accessiblity.